Stefanik receives ‘encouragement’ on mounting New York gubernatorial bid: ‘Not ruling anything out’

 Giuliani – who served in the Trump administration as a special assistant to the president and as an associate director in the Office of Public Liaison at the White House -- said that he’s been fielding calls from donors in recent days and weeks, and is "trying to decide whether or not it is the right thing to do."

-Giuliani, after Zeldin formally announced on Thursday, told Fox News that he is "sticking with his timeline," and would make a decision after April 19, when New York county chairs would be invited to Albany by New York State Republican Committee Chairman Nick Langworthy, as well as "potential candidates" to give their "pitches."
+Giuliani, after Zeldin formally announced on Thursday, told Fox News that he is "sticking with his timeline," and would make a decision after April 19, when New York county party chairs would be invited to Albany by New York State Republican Committee Chairman Nick Langworthy, as well as "potential candidates" to give their "pitches."

 "I’ll make a decision at that point," Giuliani said.
 "I am strongly considering it."